Reserve Materials Policy & Guidelines

-MWCC faculty is invited to place materials for their classes on reserve in the Library
+MWCC faculty are invited to place materials for their courses on reserve in the Library

 The following guidelines have been established to assist all faculty members with the process:

 - Reserve materials may include books and other materials owned by the library, books owned by the instructor, previous exams, photocopies of journal articles, and other various media (for example, video recordings, software, etc.).

 - All copied materials must adhere to copyright guidelines; see below for specific copyright compliance.